FIleMaker 16: Changes Required

 Most likely this is caused because the latitude and longitude of your properties have not been entered in the "gm_geoLocation" field".
 This normally happens when an address is changed or modified as we have script triggers on the address fields in our detail layout.
 If you have imported records or are using an alternate method for entering addresses the geo locations may not have been looked up from google.
 We include a script called "GeoCodeAddress For ProMaps" that will look up the geocode for you.
 If you are missing a large set of geocodes you can loop through all of your records using the script "Re-GeoCode All Properties".
 More on that here.
 Also keep in mind that google limits queries to 2,500 per 24 hour period.
 So if you are trying to geocode more than that you will need to split up your process into segments and wait 24 hours in between.

 Remember that geocoding requires a Google API key and that the key needs to have the geocoding API associated with it.
 If you entered an API key, the geocoding script is running, but you aren't seeing geocodes, it could be that your key doesn't have geocoding enabled.
+So visit your Google API console and make sure you've enabled the geocoding AP for your key.

 Not seeing images in the map?